Nearby Cycle Sheaves for Stable Polar Representations: Abstract

 \section{Abstract}

-We extend the results of \cite{GVX} to the setting of a stable polar representation $G | V$ ($G$ connected, reductive over $\bC$), satisfying some mild additional hypotheses.
+Let $G | V$, $G$ connected, reductive over $\bC$, be a stable polar representation in the sense of \cite{DK}, satisfying some mild additional hypotheses.
 Given a $G$-equivariant rank one local system $\cL_\chi$ on the general fiber of the quotient map $f : V \to V \inv G$, we compute the Fourier transform of the corresponding nearby cycle sheaf $P_\chi$ on the zero-fiber $X_0 = f^{-1} (0)$.
-Our main intended application is to the theory of character sheaves for graded semisimple Lie algebras over $\bC$.
+This provides a partial generalization of the results of \cite{Gr1} and \cite{GVX1}.
+Our main intended application is to the theory of character sheaves for graded Lie algebras over $\bC$.